Daimler Curator of the Busch-Reisinger Museum

 B.A., University of Michigan

-Max Beckmann at the Saint Louis Art Museum.
+Max Beckmann at the Saint Louis Art Museum: The Paintings.
 New York: Prestel, 2015.

 “New Identities: Type and Portraiture.”
 In New Objectivity: Modern German Art, ed.
 Stephanie Baron and Sabine Eckmann, 258–69.
 New York: Prestel, 2015.